Sinners Never Sleep: Overview

-Sinners Never Sleep saw You Me at Six move away from the pop punk sound of their earlier material, exchanging it with heavier alternative rock and pop rock, and integrating elements of heavy metal.
+Sinners Never Sleep saw You Me at Six move away from the pop punk sound of their earlier material, exchanging it with pop rock and heavier alternative rock, and integrating elements of heavy metal.
+Franceschi felt they seemed out of step with the pop punk scene in the UK.
+Author Neil Daniels, in his book You Me at Six – Never Hold an Underdog Down (2015), wrote that they "wanted to be taken out of the teen-friendly pop-punk scene, quite literally. ...
+They wanted to go into Foo Fighters territory; it's rock music that's accessible to a broad spectrum of music fans".
 One member of the band would come up with an idea, such as a guitar riff or a vocal melody, and the rest of the band would develop the idea at practice sessions.
 During the writing phase, one member might suggest changing the drum or guitar parts.
 Franceschi said with Hold Me Down, they wanted to make a better-produced version of their debut studio album Take Off Your Colours (2008).
 With Sinners Never Sleep, the band focussed on showcasing a wide variety of sounds, incorporating new instrumentation such as strings, horns, pianos and samples into their work.
 According to Franceschi, some of the songs "sound like they could be on a Coldplay or Snow Patrol album".
 The band members wrote songs that would appeal to both their existing fanbase and a potential new audience.

+You Me at Six were originally going to name the album Little Death, based on the track of the same name, until their label and management said it meant "orgasm" in French.
+One individual said that the name made them think about their own daughter getting abducted.
+After toying with other names, the band settled on Sinners Never Sleep.
+They wanted to avoid continuing the American-esque topics that were prevalent on their preceding two albums, alongside the usual themes of parting and going after girls.
 The first tracks they worked on were "Loverboy", "Bite My Tongue", and "When We Were Younger".
 Franceschi did not write any lyrics for the songs until they went to America; he focussed and wrote words to the demo recordings while the rest of the members recorded their instruments.
 This way of working was new for Franceschi, who previously wrote lyrics and melodies while the band were writing the songs.